concentricsky/django-sky-ckeditor/README.md

 The default value is `MEDIA_URL/ckeditor` which is why the setup instructions tell you to symlink it into your `media/` directory.

+## License

+Details can be found in the LICENSE.md file.

+## About Concentric Sky

+_For nearly a decade, Concentric Sky has been building technology solutions that impact people everywhere.
+We work in the mobile, enterprise and web application spaces.
+Our team, based in Eugene Oregon, loves to solve complex problems.
+Concentric Sky believes in contributing back to our community and one of the ways we do that is by open sourcing our code on GitHub.
+Contact Concentric Sky at hello@concentricsky.com._